 Step 6: Dip in white chocolate and add sprinkles.
 Also, it is important to say...eat any that break!

 One note about sprinkles.
 Not all sprinkles are gluten free.
 Many, including Wilton, are made on shared equipment with wheat.
-If you are Celiac or very sensitive, you will need to use a gluten free sprinkle.
+If you are Celiac or very sensitive, you must use a gluten free sprinkle.

 If you ever wonder what you can do with the extra cookie dough, these adorable mini cookie cutters were perfect to make itsy bitsy gluten free Christmas cookies!